 As a magnetic rower, this model is quiet and affordable, and is a decent choice for people who want a rower to supplement their other cardio activities.

-If you don’t want to spend over $500, then the Lifespan RW1000 rowing machine is probably your best choice over a hydraulic rower.
-However, if you can spend just a little more, consider a getting a magnetic Kettler Verso or the entry-level water rower, the ProRower RX-750, both which sell for $699.
+But if you don’t want to spend over $500, then the Lifespan RW1000 rowing machine is probably your best choice over a hydraulic rower.

 The top choice of professional rowers and health clubs, a quality piece of equipment and a great investment for your home gym.